wonsunahn/CS1632_Summer2020/exercises/3/README.md

 1. Sometimes the target component of a test step is the problem.
 The selector button tries to generate a locator string as best it can using xpath, css selector, or id tag.
 But it is not fool proof.
 The problem is, the web page may change ever so slightly on the next page load (e.g. due to a new post, or a new comment) and then the locator will stop working.
 You will notice that there is a small down arrow at the end of the target text box.
 If you click on that arrow, you will see alternative locator strings to the current string.
 Select the one that looks specific enough to be able to point to the target but also general enough to not change between page loads.
 You do need to try this out several times to get a feel of what a good locator string is.
 Here is an in-depth discussion about locators:
    https://www.seleniumhq.org/docs/09_selenium_ide.jsp#locating-elements
 1. Sometimes you can use an XPATH position locator string to check that an element exists at an expected location ("assert element present") or does not exist ("assert element not present").
 But to do this, you have to select the XPath position locator string in the list of target choices.
-1. Try exporting your test case to Java code by pressing on the Export button at the top.
-The format that is most familiar to you is probably Java (WebDriver + JUnit).
-It uses Selenium WebDriver in conjunction with JUnit.
-Reading the Java code gives you a good sense of what is happening behind the scenes.

 ## Try this out

-Try exporting a test suite in Selenium IDE to a Java JUnit test class.
-You can achieve this by right clicking on a test suite on Selenium IDE and then clicking on "Export" in the context menu.
-I've already exported the test suite in [Reddit Cats.side](Reddit%20Cats.side) to the JUnit class [RedditCatsTest.java](RedditCatsTest.java) for you.
-You can try running the JUnit class using the provided [TestRunner.java](TestRunner.java) using the following script:
+Once you are done writing your Selenium test suite, let's try exporting a test suite in Selenium IDE to a Java JUnit test class.
+Let's first try the "Export" feature with the [Reddit Cats.side](Reddit%20Cats.side) project file provided to you.
+Save your current project and open the provided file.

+Then follow these instructions:

+1. Choose "Test Suites" from the left panel drop down menu.
+1. Right click on "RedditCats" (or click on the vertical-3-dot context menu button).
+1. Select "Export" in the context menu.
+1. Select "Java JUnit" in the list of language options and leave all checkboxes unchecked.
+1. Save the resulting file into "RedditCatsTest.java" in the current directory.

+You can now run the RedditCatsTest JUnit class using the provided [TestRunner.java](TestRunner.java) using one of the following scripts:

-1. If you are running Windows:
+* If you are running Windows:
    ```
    cd Windows
    run.bat
    ```
-1. If you are running Mac:
+* If you are running Mac:
    ```
    cd Mac
    run.sh
    ```
-1. If you are running Linux:
+* If you are running Linux:
    ```
    cd Linux
    run.sh